Skip to main content

 MSc Molecular Science and Engineering

-The master's programme in Molecular Science and Engineering provides in-depth knowledge of molecular systems and advanced tools for careers in industry, academia, and society.
-An emphasis is placed on molecules: their design, characterisation, and applications as individual entities and as part of materials.
-The programme also relates to sustainability, emphasising energy and environment, safety, and innovation.
+The master's programme in Molecular Science and Engineering provides in-depth knowledge and training in advanced techniques in different areas of chemistry for careers in industry or academia.
+Emphasis is placed on the design, synthesis, characterization and applications of molecules and materials.
+The programme also relates to sustainability, emphasising energy and the environment, safety, and innovation.

 15 January: Last day to apply